Space Launch System Block 1 — mission imagery

 PadLaunch Complex 39B, Kennedy Space Center, FL, USA

-WeatherCumulus Cloud Rule, Ground Winds, N/A
+WeatherCumulus Cloud Rule, Ground Winds, temperature not reported

 Mission Timeline